PulsedLight3D/PulsedLight3dScanner/README.md

 ## Background

-Robots and other autonomous machines have a variety of touch-free real-time options for "seeing" the environment around them: radar,  stero-scopic video, high resolution 3D LiDAR scanning and more.
+Robots and other autonomous machines have a variety of touch-free real-time options for "seeing" the environment around them: radar,  stereoscopic video, high resolution 3D LiDAR scanning and more.
 With each of these options one primary downside is the high quantity of data coming from the sensors.
 A robot's vision is only as strong as the algorithms that process the data from the sensors.

-The hope with this project was to build a tool that would produce 3D point-cloud data and allow me (and others) to start learning more about the various data-crunching algorithms and processes already availble and to tinker with object dectection, situational awareness, etc.
+The hope with this project was to build a tool that would produce 3D point-cloud data and allow me (and others) to start learning more about the various data-crunching algorithms and processes already available and to tinker with object detection, situational awareness, etc.

-With the support of PulsedLight Inc, I've been able to create a  2 servo system using they're LIDAR-Lite v2 sensor that captures relatively high-resolution 3D points.
+We've been able to create a  2 servo system using LIDAR-Lite v2 sensor that captures relatively high-resolution 3D points.
 Because of its low cost, it can be a little slow (mostly because of the servos) but it does exactly what I was hoping - it captures and exports the data I needed for experimentation with the algorithm/processing sides of robotic-vision.

 Here are a few samples of the output:

 // PUT SAMPLE IMAGES HERE

 More samples of exports can be viewed in Appendix A.